luckyluke007/50th-site/_posts/2014-06-04-arts-and-sciences.markdown

 <div class="caption">{% img full-size /css/assets/images/posts/arts-and-sciences/twbta.jpg "Asia Society Hong Kong" "Asia Society Hong Kong" %}
-Asia Society Hong Kong, designed by Tod Williams Billie Tsien Architecture (Photo by Michael Moran).</div>The University of California, Santa Cruz, announced today that the award-winning New York firm, Tod Williams Billie Tsien Architects, has been selected to design the campus’s new [Institute of the Arts and Sciences](http://ias.ucsc.edu/).
+Asia Society Hong Kong, designed by Tod Williams Billie Tsien Architecture (Photo by Michael Moran).</div>{% include article-sharing.html %}The University of California, Santa Cruz, announced today that the award-winning New York firm, Tod Williams Billie Tsien Architects, has been selected to design the campus’s new [Institute of the Arts and Sciences](http://ias.ucsc.edu/).

 Conceived as more than a museum, the Institute will be the first of its kind at a research university, focusing on both the arts and the sciences and their relationship to other disciplines.
 Designed to function as an intellectual hub, it will provide space for site-specific installations, exhibits, seminars, residencies by artists and scholars, and hands-on research by students and faculty.